L71/ComputerHacks/Linux-USB-hotplug-terminal.md

 This configuration is tested on recent versions of Ubuntu and on RaspberryPi OS.
 Other systemd based Linux distributions may also work if configured the same way.
 The USB-to-serial adapters tested are using the common FTDI FT232 chipsets and the `ftdi_sio` Linux driver but any that show up in the OS as `/dev/ttyUSB*` devices could possibly work without changes.

-The involved `ttyUSB` devices will by default be automatically created by the OS when a FTDI adapter is plugged in.
-To also enable the creation of login terminals we need to add some extra configuration.
+The `ttyUSB` devices will be automatically created by the OS when a FTDI adapter is plugged in.
+To also enable the creation of login terminals we need to add this extra configuration.

-Hardware connections:
+## Hardware connections
 ```
 USB -> FTDI1       FTDI2 <- USB
         TX    <->   RX